jrohel/NetMount/SERVER.md

 - Listens only on IP address `192.168.200.1` using the default port `12200`
 - Filename conversion is enabled only for `D` and disabled for `C` (e.g., "/srv/dos_programs" uses a DOS-compatible filesystem with short filenames and is case-insensitive)

+**Sharing a Directory as Drive D using SLIP (Serial Line Internet Protocol) over a serial port**

+`netmount-server.exe --slip-dev=/dev/ttyUSB1 --slip-speed=115200 D=/srv/data`

+- Uses SLIP over the serial port `/dev/ttyUSB1` at a baud rate of `115200` Bd.
+- Listens on all IP addresses and uses the default port `12200`

 **Sharing the Current Working Directory as Drive D**